Love Mocktail

 Love Mocktail is a 2020 Indian Kannada-language romantic drama film directed and written by Darling Krishna in his directorial debut.
 The film was released on 31 January 2020.
-The film was produced by Krishna and Milana Nagaraj, who also star in the film.
-The plot follows the story of Aadi on his quest to find true love.
+The film was produced by Krishna and Milana Nagaraj, who also star in the film alongside Amrutha Iyengar.
+The plot follows the story of Adhi on his quest to find true love.

-Love Mocktail was remade in Telugu titled Gurthunda Seethakalam released in December 2022.
-It was one of the most successful film of 2020 and received positive reviews.
+The film released on 31 January 2020 and received positive reviews.
+It became one of the most successful film of 2020.
+In 2022, the movie was remade in Telugu as Gurthunda Seethakalam and in Odia as Gupchup.
 A sequel titled Love Mocktail 2 released in 2022.

 Plot

-Adi (Darling Krishna), a software engineer, rescues Aditi (Rachana Indar).
-He then agrees to drop her home as he is going to her hometown Udupi.
+Adi (Darling Krishna), a software engineer, rescues Aditi (Rachana Indar) from goons.
+He then agrees to drop her home as he too is going to her hometown Udupi.
 During the journey Aditi asks Adi about his romantic history.
-He responds by telling her about his past, from high school to the present.
+He responds by telling her about his past, from the high school to the present.